mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 and does not even require implementing a whole lot of logic - [Breethe's service worker](https://github.com/simplabs/breethe-client/blob/master/lib/service-worker/workers/service-worker.js) does not even have 100 lines of code.
-Of course being able to start up the app while offline only solves half of the problem though when all of the app's data is loaded from a remote API and thus would be unavailable when offline.
+Of course being able to start up the app while the device is offline only solves half of the problem though when all of the app's data is loaded from a remote API and thus would be unavailable when offline.

 ##### Offline Data